-I was very happy for her daughters to be independently reading, however, I felt like this was an inaccurate statement and didn’t want parents supporting learning at home to get the wrong impression or get discouraged.
+I was very happy for her & her daughters, however, I felt like this was an inaccurate statement and didn’t want parents supporting learning at home to get the wrong impression or get discouraged.
 I also wanted to write a blog post in support of parents & teachers who are noticing “something’s missing” in their reading program but not quite sure what it is.

 So What makes a good reading program?

 Great question!
-A good reading program simplifies the process of learning to read AND includes the 9 components needed to develop great foundational reading skills.
+A good program simplifies the process of learning to read AND includes the 9 components needed to develop great pre-reading & emerging reading skills.

 There are 9 components to a great reading program:

 - Vocabulary (age 1 & up- you really work on this from birth as you talk & sing to your baby)

 - Phonics & Decoding (Age 3 & up letter/ sound correlation)

 - Phonemic Awareness (Age 4 & up hear, match, segment & blending sounds.)

 - Fluency (age 3 read the pictures, decode letters, & what makes sense)